sketchplatform/sketchplatform.github.io/teachings.md

 <a href="javascript:alert('Hello World!');"> Click Me! </a>
 A link named “click me!” that opens a javascript alert to write you a “helloworld” print statement.
 <img src="http://masterpiecemanager.com/wp-content/uploads/2012/07/art-management.png" alt="some_text">
-This creates an image source where you copy & paste the exact URL to call the image.
+This creates an image source where you copy and paste the exact URL to call the image.
 Alt is used for naming purposes, it specifies an alternative text.
 Don’t worry about alt, we may talk more about this in CSS.
 <img src="IF.png" alt="some_other_text" style="width:328px;height:328px;">
 You will NOT SEE THIS EXACT IMAGE.
 To create this image source you want to have your own image and drag it into the same folder as your “index.html” next set img src = as the exact name and file type of the image.
 Style is used to adjust the size of the image so it doesn’t become too large or small.
 <a href="https://developer.android.com/index.html"><img src="https://pbs.twimg.com/profile_images/616076655547682816/6gMRtQyY.jpg" alt="android_picture"></a>